pooja294/movieFlix/README.md

 # movieFlix
 a project to show list of movies

+the api which you have is not taking the api key it is giving an error so I ahve created a ui with dummy data

 To run this project you nedd to have expo in your system, if expo is not there in your system please run this commamd

 **npm install --global expo-cli**